-This article is no longer being updated and may be out of date, or otherwise inaccurate due to the passage of time.
+This article has been archived and is no longer being updated.
+It may be out of date or otherwise inaccurate due to the passage of time.
 For a current review, see The Incredible Adventures of Van Helsing: Final Cut.

 The Incredible Adventures of Van Helsing is an action role-playing game developed by Hungarian development studio Neocore Games.
 I like ARPGs, I like monsters, I like steam punk, magic and weird science and not surprisingly, I really enjoyed all these things rolled up into one game.
 The action may start a little slow, but whether you are looking for your next fix after Diablo, Torchlight and Path of Exile or would like to try the frantic clicking everyone always seem to be raving about, The Incredible Adventures of Van Helsing has much to offer.

 Reasons to play it